imrkale/Educational-App/Blooming-Souls-Android-Project-main/README.md

-# Blooming Souls - Android Project
+# Educational App - Android Project

 ### The application to provide rich courses for academic mentoring, personality development and career guidance by the experts!
 It is built using Android (native) and Firebase.